allenloves/SuperSampler/README.md

 SuperSampler is a sampler synthesizer project on SuperCollider.
 The sampler is applying audio content analysis techniques to make decisions on sample processing.

+## IMPORTNAT!!!
+Changing name space.
+The Sampler class is now named SSampler in order to free the namespace for others who wish to write their own sampler synthesizer.
+Please search and replace all in your code.
+Sorry for the inconvenience.

 ## Install

 ### Install Dependences